Women in Physiology, Anatomy and Genetics

 To mark the centenary of women being awarded degrees at Oxford University, DPAG celebrates some of the women who have contributed to the success of the Department, and its predecessor departments, over the last century.

 In recognition of the fact that women have been largely excluded from DPAG’s history, we undertook a project in 2021 to redress the balance and called for nominations of women, both staff and students, who played a role in shaping the Department and/or went on to have successful careers outside of DPAG.
 This website is the result of that project and we hope that it serves both to celebrate our past and to inspire future generations of women.
-We are particularly pleased that several of these photographs are due to adorn the walls of our Sherrington Building from Trinity Term 2021, alongside those of their male colleagues.
+We are particularly pleased that several of these photographs now adorn the walls of our Sherrington Building, alongside those of men.

 Full A-Z of Featured Women

 100 years of women in physiology video

 In 2017, the Department celebrated the centenary of pioneering women in physiology at Oxford, which includes some of the women profiled on this website, ahead of our expanded 2021 project.